microsoft/TypeScript-Handbook/pages/Modules.md

 ## Exporting a declaration

-Any declaration can be exported by adding the `export` keyword, e.g variable, class, function, enum, interface, type alias, etc..
+Any declaration can be exported by adding the `export` keyword, e.g. variable, class, function, enum, interface, type alias, etc...

 ##### Validation.ts
 ```ts